anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 | 1 | 1 | 1   |

 Now let's get back to the neural networks.
 We want the network to learn *p&q* given *p* and *q* values.
-Here is an architecture for that task:
+Here is an architecture for this task:

 {% highlight python %}
 import random